freejoe76/how-many-can-you-name/README.md

 # How Many Can You Name
-Javascript and markup for publishing open-ended "How many X can you name?"-style quizzes.
-[Example](http://www.denverpost.com/2017/01/11/quiz-denver-broncos-coaches/).
+Javascript and markup for publishing open-ended "How many of X can you name?"-style quizzes.
+[Example](http://www.nydailynews.com/sports/baseball/yankees/2-minute-quiz-yankee-opening-day-starters-article-1.3015205).

 ## Usage